jyothisridhar/Neighborhood-Map/README.md

 # Neighborhood-Map
 A single page application featuring a map of my neighborhood.
+The application can be viewed [here](http://jyothisridhar.github.io/Neighborhood-Map/)

+## Features
-The map displays a default list of locations when loaded.
-You can search for any new location.
-The location is displayed by a marker.
+* The map displays a default list of locations when loaded.
+* Search location by name or type of places in an area.
+* Location is highlighted by a marker.
 To get more information about the location click on the marker.

-The application can be viewed [here](http://jyothisridhar.github.io/Neighborhood-Map/)

 ## Steps to run application
 1. Download the code [here](https://github.com/jyothisridhar/Neighborhood-Map.git)